casper-network/docs-archive/dapp/using-graphql.md

 [Execute GraphQL Queries](https://github.com/CasperLabs/CasperLabs/tree/v0.14.0/hack/docker#execute-graphql-queries)

 The node includes a GraphQL console which you can use to explore the schema and build queries with the help of auto-completion.

-To access GraphQL with Docker, first make sure the top level docker containers and the bootstrap container are started:
+Note: To access GraphQL with Docker, first make sure the top level docker containers and the bootstrap container are started:

 `make up node-0/up`.

 Once that's done you can point your browser on [Clarity](http://localhost:40403/graphql)

 1. View what's exposed by clicking the DOCS and SCHEMA buttons on the right-hand side of the screen.

 2. Run a query, start typing "query" or "subscription" into the left-hand pane and see what the code completion offers up.